 Extending Albert using C++

 This page focuses on the practical aspects of extending Albert using C++ and its peculiarities.
-To get a high level overview of common concepts of the API refer to the general section.
+To get an overview of the API refer to the general extension section.

 A native plugin is a Qt Plugin, i.e. a shared library providing an instance of the class PluginInstance.